cwang427/AccuTouch/README.md

 ## Future Directions

 By using the CoreMotion framework, AccuTouch will be able to record deviceMotion (integrated accelerometer and gyroscope data) and display this data in graphs.
 This level of data visualization will indicate tremors involved during the procedure and provide insight into device stability.

-The next version of AccuTouch is scheduled to include the option to export data to .csv format, which can easily be imported into Microsoft Excel for more rigorous data processing.